 400 Blows (1959): François Truffaut's intensely emotional story of misunderstood youth crime.
 Marvellously acted.
 Whatever happened to Antoine Doinel?

 Alfie (1966): Swinging London personified as Michael Caine beds every woman he comes across (Millicent Martin, Julia Foster, Jane Asher, Shirley Anne Fields, Christ even Shelley Winters!)
 Marvellous Lewis Gilbert adaptation of the Bill Naughton play.
 Caine is simply brilliant as the philandering cockney playboy.
-Burt Bacharach wrote the theme.
+Burt Bacharach wrote the - outstanding - theme song.
 'Why don't you just go away and piss off!'
 This will become something of a mantra regarding Caine's moves of the late 1960s and early 1970s, but fer God's sake don't let the thoroughly wretched Twenty First Century remake put you off the original (see also Get Carter and The Italian Job).

 Amadeus (1984): Handsome, lavish and lyrical biopic about the life of Mozart by Milo Forman.
 F Murray Abraham won the Oscar but Tom Hulce steals the show.
 Deeply moving, though occasionally a bit schmaltzy.

 ...
 And Soon The Darkness (1970): A thoroughly sinister gem, And Soon the Darkness cleverly takes all of the expected dramatic notions of a sub-genre that would soon come to dominate the horror world - stalk and slash - shakes them up in a bag, and then conspires to reassemble them in a most inventive and unexpected way.
 Terry Nation and Brian Clemens prove that they can handle the bigger medium of film by giving the audience a few potential suspects and then ending the film very ambiguously.
 A few ostentatious examples of chauvinism threaten to derail the carefully built tension of the piece, but never quite manage to.
 Robert Fuest's direction is fluid and amiable, and, taken as a whole, the film resembles a chill wind catching a loose filling on an otherwise warm summer day.
 Plus, Pamela Franklin wandering through the French countryside in hot pants.
+Sold.

 Angel Heart (1987): Alan Parker's best film in years; a surreal, sensual American Gothic full of disquieting imagery and philosophical ruminations on the nature of existence.
 Sounds crap.
 Would've been crap, too, if the casting hadn't been so right.
 It's almost impossible to believe that Mickey Rourke's performance is only the second best in the movie but, Hell, Bob De Niro as Satan - what kind of inspired bravery is that?!
 Based on a very good William Hjorstberg novel (Fallen Angel).